 Checklists help admins and agents stay in compliance by tracking tasks, due dates, and required documents within a transaction.
 Each checklist contains a set of tasks.
 This article explains how checklists and tasks may be used to support your office’s workflow.

 Checklists are Paperless Pipeline’s way of tracking tasks that need to be completed on a transaction.
-Checklist templates are set up by an admin for use across the company's transactions (learn how to set up checklist templates here→).
-Templates are typically defined with relative due dates and rules that determine who can see them.
+Checklist templates are set up by an admin for use across the company's transactions.
+Templates can be assigned due dates relative to certain trigger dates that will be automatically assigned based on rules the admin sets up.
+Visibility can also be set to determine who can see the the tasks, minimizing clutter for those who don't need to see them.
 These template-level attributes save admins the time of having to define due dates and visibility on each transaction’s checklist individually.
-Once a checklist template has been set up, it can be added to transactions either manually or through powerful automatic rules (learn how here→).
+Once a checklist template has been set up, it can be added to transactions either manually or through powerful automated rules the admin defines.

 Once a checklist is added to a transaction, admins can add, remove, or modify individual tasks on the checklist to suit the transaction.